aosabook/500lines/pedometer/chapter.md

 Yikes.
 Now all three of our components have a non-zero gravitational acceleration, so the user acceleration in the direction of gravity is now split amongst all three x, y, and z components.

-In order to determine user acceleration in the direction of gravity, we have to first determine which direction gravity is in, so we have to first split total acceleration in each of the x, y, and z components into a user acceleration data series and a gravitational acceleration data series.
+In order to determine user acceleration in the direction of gravity, we have to first determine which direction gravity is in, so we have to first split total acceleration in each of the x, y, and z components into a user acceleration time series and a gravitational acceleration time series.

 ![](chapter-figures/component-signals-3.png)\

-Once we've done that, we can isolate the portion of user acceleration in each component that is in the direction of gravity, resulting in the user acceleration data series in the direction of gravity, and ignoring user acceleration due to any other user movement not in the direction of gravity.
+Once we've done that, we can isolate the portion of user acceleration in each component that is in the direction of gravity, resulting in the user acceleration time series in the direction of gravity, and ignoring user acceleration due to any other user movement not in the direction of gravity.

 Let's define this as two steps below: